-- Call 541-888-7405 to schedule with Internship Coordinator one month prior to term. - A higher writing may be substituted excluding WR241, WR242, WR243, or WR250. - All Honors courses may substitute for their equivalent requirements.
+Call 541-888-7405 to schedule with internship Coordinator one month prior to term.

 MECHANICAL/CIVIL ENGINEERING, ASSOCIATE OF SCIENCE

 The Associate of Science (AS) in Mechanical/Civil Engineering program will provide the first two years of the engineering core curriculum for students pursuing civil or mechanical engineering as a transfer degree.
 The coursework is foundational to the upper division proschools and provides the fundamental concepts needed for success and advancement in the civil and mechanical engineering profession.